Here's a comprehensive article explaining the differences between substances and mixtures:

 Key Characteristics of Mixtures:

 - Variable Composition: Mixtures can have varying proportions of their constituent substances.
-For example, you can add more or less sugar to a cup of tea, and it will still be a mixture.
+Take this: you can add more or less sugar to a cup of tea, and it will still be a mixture.

 - Retained Properties: Each substance in a mixture retains its individual properties.
-For instance, in a mixture of sand and water, the sand remains gritty, and the water remains wet.
+To give you an idea, in a mixture of sand and water, the sand remains gritty, and the water remains wet.

 - Impurity: Mixtures are impure forms of matter, containing multiple elements or compounds not chemically bonded.